formsandflows/PACo/Components/New release/PACo_Visualization_A.md

 # PACo_Visualization_A

-This canvas component is meant to be used for a custom functionality which needs an elevation.
+This canvas component is meant to be used for a custom functionality which needs a visualization.

 ![image](https://user-images.githubusercontent.com/35654198/197228109-cfcd6361-0264-4c54-8c6e-d76a338b1710.png)